Note : Range VS Xrange

 Because of the fact that xrange() evaluates only the generator object containing only the values that are required by lazy evaluation, therefore is faster in implementation than range().

-- If you want to write code that will run on both Python 2 and Python 3, use range() as the xrange funtion is deprecated in Python 3
+- If you want to write code that will run on both Python 2 and Python 3, use range() as the xrange function is deprecated in Python 3.

 - range() is faster if iterating over the same sequence multiple times.